nismod/open-gira/config/README.md

 - `keep_tags`: Osmium tags to preserve in .geoparquet file.
 - `osmium_tags_filters_file`: File containing the OSM attributes to filter the input data

-- `exposure_tifs`: Arguments for generating exposure TIF files
-  - `exposure_threshold` height in m above which infrastructure is considered flooded (default 0.5)
-  - `scaling_factor` ratio with which to resample the hazard data (default 0.1 = downsample 10x)
-  - `resampling_mode` resampling method to use.
-Can be any of `rasterio.enums.Resampling` (default 'bilinear')
-  - `plot` a dictionary of dictionaries specifiying keyword arguments for plotting layers in the exposure images
-    - `raster` keyword arguments for the raster layer
-      - `cmap` (for example) value of the 'cmap' argument to `rasterio.plot.show()`
-    - `coastline` keyword arguments for the coastline layer (passed to `geopandas.GeoDataFrame.plot()`)
-    - `boundary` keyword arguments for the administrative boundary layer (passed to `geopandas.GeoDataFrame.plot()`)

-Modifying the configuration file will *not* trigger a re-run of the pipeline by snakemake.
-If you wish to rerun the whole pipeline after altering the configuration, use
+Modifying the configuration file on the whole will *not* trigger a re-run of the pipeline by snakemake.
+If you wish to rerun the whole pipeline after altering the configuration, use:

 ```
 snakemake --cores all --forceall